Table of Contents

 - If you have already processed a refund for the transaction in question, provide documentation that proves you have credited the cardholder’s account.

-Clear communications and careful payment processing habits are the best defenses against this chargeback.
 There really is no good reason to be cagey about the total amount you’re going to charge a cardholder for their purchase, so make sure they can’t miss the final price tag when it’s time to pay up—especially if additional charges have to be factored in.
 It’s also important to proceed with extreme caution whenever manual keying is on the table.

 The following tips can help you avoid this kind of chargeback: